 This largely depends on your business’s level of complexity, your desire for additional functionality from the new system, the degree your company can absorb change, and the number of users involved in the steering/testing process.
 To help better understand your options, we will describe each type of planning engagement and why a business might choose it.

-This type of planning engagement is conducted in person during a single day at your location.
-Companies should choose this option if they are transitioning from a simple system but may have more complex processes or business requirements that are best seen in person.
-This type of engagement results in a basic write up of system goals and a statement of work for the above items.
+This type of planning engagement is conducted remotely over 2 days through a series of Microsoft Teams meetings.
+Companies should choose this option if they are transitioning from a simple system.
+This type of engagement results in a basic write up of system goals and a statement of work to achieve these goals.

-The price for a custom planning engagement is a fixed fee of $39,995, plus direct travel expenses.
+The price for a standard planning engagement is a fixed fee of $49,995, plus direct travel expenses.

 When the subject of planning engagement comes up with our customers and prospects, we often remind that they aren’t going to “not tell us something” on purpose, and likewise, we aren’t going to choose to “not ask,” but things are bound to come up during our project together that we did not talk about.
 The more time we mutually invest in the planning process, the better chance we have of mitigating surprises.
 Our mission at Innovia is: